KatVolkova/reading-club/README.md

 About Us page provides the description of activities that Reading Club can offer their audience:

-- book recommendations
+- Book recommendations
-- readers community
+- Readers community
-- readers reviews
+- Readers reviews
-- quizzes
+- Quizzes
 Activities section gives a more detailed description of each activity and also includes the image in the middle.

 ### Reading Challenge page